ILFforever/S0rtieAI/README.md

 - iii Wait
 - iii Photos are automatically moved (or copied) to the specified folder

+**Set up Tips**
+-_the exe, default.png and default.pt should be in root folder_
+- Preferably should have its own directory since the program will create a .log and .ini file

 (Additional settings can be found in the Options tab) (Needs Default.pt in root folder as base model unless alternative specified in options) _Shipped with Default model version 3 but will probably updated later on._